ckgxrg-salt/asedia-shell/PLAN.md

 ### Launchpad

 An application launcher, lists all possible applications in a grid with a search bar above for fuzzy search.
-When clicked on, use the WM to summon the application to avoid child process on asedia-shell.
+When clicked on, use the WM to summon the application to avoid child process on daywatch-shell.
 Will not automatically switch workspaces.

-## Binary - asedia-logout
+## Binary - daywatch-logout

 This is executable, will show up when called.